Soundness

+In logic, soundness can refer to either a property of arguments or a property of formal deductive systems.

-In logic and deductive reasoning, an argument is sound if it is both valid in form and has no false premises.
-Soundness has a related meaning in mathematical logic, wherein a formal system of logic is sound if and only if every well-formed formula that can be proven in the system is logically valid with respect to the logical semantics of the system.
+An argument is sound if (and only if) it is both valid in form and has no false premises.

+A formal system is sound if (and only if) every well-formed formula that can be proven in the system is logically valid with respect to the logical semantics of the system.

+These two properties are different but closely related.
+The former is more relevant for introductory deductive reasoning contexts and the latter arises in metalogic and mathematical logic.

-Definition
+Definition for arguments

 In deductive reasoning, a sound argument is an argument that is valid and all of its premises are true (and as a consequence its conclusion is true as well).
 An argument is valid if, assuming its premises are true, the conclusion must be true.
 An example of a sound argument is the following well-known syllogism: